 - clear contact paper or transfer tape – I used clear contact paper from Dollar Tree since it’s less sticky, which is better when using contact paper for the stencil

-- Cricut cutting machine – always check prices between Cricut.comand Amazon (click links to compare!)
+- Cricut cutting machine – always check prices between Cricut.com and Amazon (click links to compare!)

 You Should Know This about Putting Chalkboard Paint on Glass

+Can you use chalkboard paint on glass??
 My original thought was to just paint the chalkboard paint directly on the glass.
 I tried it.
 It didn’t work:( It just chips right off.

 Once that’s dry, lightly sand it to remove any ridges.
 Dust it off and then paint a layer of chalkboard paint on.

 One reason I love the rustic farmhouse look, imperfection is preferred…“It’s the imperfections that make things beautiful.”

 Now you have the chalkboard paint on glass and it’s ready to add the stencil too.